 World Community Grid

 Qualified projects can run AutoDock Vina calculations for free on the massively parallel World Community Grid.
-Existing projects using AutoDock Vina there include those targeting Malaria, Leishmaniasis and Schistosomiasis.
+Existing projects using AutoDock Vina there include those targeting AIDS, Malaria, Leishmaniasis and Schistosomiasis.
 Some of these projects average over 50 years worth of computation per day.

 Average time per receptor-ligand pair on the test set.
 "AutoDock" refers to AutoDock 4, and "Vina" to AutoDock Vina 1.